mrcook/time_warrior/README.md

 ## Installation

-    go get -u -v github.com/mrcook/time_warrior/...
+    $ go get -u -v github.com/mrcook/time_warrior/...

+To install the app after manually cloning the repository you must first `cd` into the `tw` directory:

+    $ cd $GOPATH/src/github.com/mrcook/time_warrior/tw
+    $ go install

-It's recommend to have your `$GOPATH/bin` directory exported in your shell so you can then just type `tw` to get started.
+It is recommend to have your `$GOPATH/bin` directory exported in your shell so you can then just type `tw` to get started.

 ## Contributing